rsyslog/rsyslog/source/configuration/modules.rst

 Gerhards <http://www.adiscon.com/en/people/rainer-gerhards.php>`_
 (2007-07-28)*

+**This document is outdated and primarily contains historical information.
+Do not trust it to build code.
+It currently is under review.**

-**This document is incomplete.
+This document is incomplete.
 The module interface is also quite incomplete and under development.
-Do not currently use it!** You may want to visit `Rainer's blog <http://rgerhards.blogspot.com/>`_ to learn what's going on.
+Do not currently use it!
+You may want to visit `Rainer's blog <http://rgerhards.blogspot.com/>`_ to learn what's going on.